Benshoff Hill drinking water…

 Now back to public drinking water again.
 The “rogue” water system that existing in the Benshoff Hill/Valley View section of southern Middle Taylor Township existed until the mid- to late 1970’s to the best of my recollection.

-(Note: If interested, the website link to the 1969 report cited above is below.
+(Note: A website link to the 1969 report cited above was provided in this website.
+That web link is no longer active and it gives an error message if you browse.
+I have tried to find current links/locations through Cambria County, PA informational websites to no avail.
+I did make a hard copy of it at the time of finding so I have it for record purposes if needed.
 Although very much outdated, it does provide some interesting historical facts and statistics about the township as well as suggestions for recreation and transportation planning at the time.
 I do wish that some of the recreational park recommendations listed in the report would have been implemented.
 As a youth, we did not have much in the way of formal parks or recreation areas or no township sponsored league opportunities (like little league).
 The only ball fields that really existed were the very basic and rough ones present at the church/cemetery and at the school.
 The recommendations for a substantial park expansion at the school/fire hall and a new public park in the Benshoff Hill/Valley View section of the township now Castle Street would have been awesome and changed our lives considerably.
 But it never happened.)

 Extension of public water lines from Johnstown…